pixmusix/Tinyi2cMsgEq7/README.md

 ### Basics

 The TinyI2cMsgEq7 joins an i2c bus at address 0x08.
-When it first joins the bus it's ready to send data.
-The MsgEq7 IC we are interfacing with has seven analogue bandpass filters which are multiplexed.
+The [MsgEq7](https://cdn.sparkfun.com/assets/d/4/6/0/c/MSGEQ7.pdf) IC has seven analogue bandpass filters which are multiplexed.
-Requesting/reading data, using your favourite library, will return the peak amplitude of the next filter from multiplexor starting at the lowest frequency and working up.
+Requesting data across I2C will return the peak amplitude of the next filter from multiplexor starting at the lowest frequency and working up.
 When the 7th filter is read, it loops back to the first.

 ### Return Protocol